zazapeta/rx-react-store-docs/README.md

  #### 3. The store save the new state given by `reducer`
  Every connected registered with `store.connect()(component)` will now be rerender.

- Note: Because `component.setState` is async, the `store.dispatch` is also async by nature.
+ >Because `component.setState` is async, the `store.dispatch` is also async by nature.

 ## Basic usage